Investigating $\gamma$-ray halos around three HAWC bright sources in Fermi-LAT data: Gamma-rays from electrons and positrons in PWNe

 The diffusion coefficient in the halo around pulsars is parameterized as $D(E_e)=D_0E_e^{\delta}$, with $D_0=D$(1 GeV) and $\delta=0.33$.
 In light of the recent evidence \cite{Abeysekara:2017science,DiMauro:2019yvh,DiMauro:2019hwn} for a tens of pc extended region around the pulsar where diffusion is inhibited with respect to the typical values derived for the Galaxy \cite{Kappl:2015bqa,Genolini:2019ewc}, we will provide the results as a function of $D_0$.
-The $e^\pm$ number density per unit volume and energy $\mathcal{N}_e (E_e,\mathbf{r},T)$, at a position $\mathbf{r}$ around a source of age $T$ is obtained from a diffusion-loss equation, whose solutions are discussed in Ref.~\cite{DiMauro:2019hwn}.

 As already mentioned, the GeV-TeV $\gamma$ rays observed in the halos around pulsars and their PWNe are believed to be produced by the ICS of $e^\pm$ off the ISRF \cite{Vernetto:2016alq}.
 The $\gamma$-ray flux produced at a $\gamma$-ray energy $E_{\gamma}$ within a solid angle $\Delta \Omega$ around the source line-of-sight $s$ is computed with a fully numerical approach as: